 If you are a shareholder of record and provide specific instructions (by marking a box) with regard to the proposals, your shares will be voted as you instruct.
-If you sign and return your proxy card without giving specific instructions with respect to a particular proposal, your shares will be voted in favor of the proposal, in accordance with the recommendation of the Board (assuming, in the case of Proposals 2, 4, 5, 6, and 7, that you have indicated "FOR" Items 2A, 4A, 5A, 6A, and 7A, thereby confirming that you lack a conflict of interest concerning those proposals and are not a controlling shareholder).
-However, if you are a beneficial owner of shares and do not specify how you want to vote on your voting instruction form, your broker will not be permitted to instruct the record shareholder of your shares to cast a vote with respect to that proposal (commonly referred to as a "broker non-vote").
+If you sign and return your proxy card without giving specific instructions with respect to a particular proposal, your shares will be voted in favor of the proposal, in accordance with the recommendation of the Board (assuming, in the case of Proposal 2, that you have indicated "FOR" or "AGAINST" in Item 2A, thereby confirming whether you are a controlling shareholder or possess a conflict of interest).

+However, if you are a beneficial owner of shares held in "street name" and do not specify how you want to vote on your voting instruction form, your broker will not be permitted to instruct the record shareholder of your shares to cast a vote with respect to the subject proposal (commonly referred to as a "broker non-vote").
 Brokers that hold shares in "street name" for clients typically have authority to vote on "routine" proposals even when they have not received instructions from beneficial owners.
-The only proposal on the Meeting agenda that may be considered routine is Proposal 1 relating to the reappointment of the Company's independent registered public accounting firm for the fiscal year ending March 31, 2019; however, we cannot be certain whether this will be treated as a routine matter since our Proxy Statement is prepared in compliance with the Companies Law, rather than the rules applicable to domestic U.S. reporting companies.
+The only proposal on the Meeting agenda that may be considered routine is Proposal 3 relating to the reappointment of the Company's independent registered public accounting firm for the fiscal year ending March 31, 2024; however, we cannot be certain whether this will be treated as a routine matter since this Proxy Statement is prepared in compliance with the Companies Law, rather than the rules applicable to domestic U.S. reporting companies.
 Absent specific instructions from the beneficial owner of the shares, brokers are not allowed to exercise their voting discretion, among other things, with respect to the election of directors.
 In that circumstance, the shares held by you will be included in determining the presence of a quorum at the Meeting, but are not considered "present" for the purpose of voting on any proposal.
 Such shares have no impact on the outcome of the voting on such proposal.
 If your shares of record are held by a bank, broker, or other nominee, we urge you to give instructions to your bank, broker, or other nominee as to how your shares should be voted so that you thereby participate in the voting on these important matters.

-If you sign and return your proxy card or voting instruction form, the persons named as proxies will vote in their discretion on any other matters that properly come before the Meeting.
+If you sign and return your proxy card or voting instruction form (regardless of how you vote on the agenda items), the persons named as proxies will vote in their discretion on any other matters that properly come before the Meeting.

-Revocation of a Proxy or Voting Instructions
+Revocation or Change of a Proxy or Voting Instructions